-Germany is quite a big and diverse country and when it comes to where in Germany should you choose to live, there are plenty of options.
+Germany is quite a big and diverse country, and when it comes to where in Germany you should choose to live, there are plenty of options.

-In this guide, you will find the list of the best places to live in Germany, the locations worthy of your consideration whether you are looking for a bustling city with career opportunities, a vibrant urban environment or a quiet and peaceful retirement spot.
+In this guide, you will find the list of the best places to live in Germany, the locations worthy of your consideration, whether you are looking for a bustling city with career opportunities, a vibrant urban environment, or a quiet and peaceful retirement spot.

-Most expats in Germany live in big cities, the most popular choices being Berlin, Dusseldorf, Frankfurt and Hamburg.
+Most expats in Germany live in big cities, the most popular choices being Berlin, Dusseldorf, Frankfurt, and Hamburg.